codewithmuh/react-aws-eks-github-actions/README.md

 terraform destroy --auto-approve
 ```

 Then Delete ths dockerhub token.
-Once cluster is destroyed, delete the ec2 instance and i am role.
+Once cluster is destroyed, delete the ec2 instance and iam role.

-# Coming Soon
+## Acknowledgements
+Special thanks to codewithmuh for creating this incredible Devops Project and simplifying the CI/CD process.